ciannabp/ciannabp/content/authors/admin/_index.md

 I am a PhD Student in the Department of Psychology at the University of Oregon.
 My research uses data-driven predictive modeling to explore personality and mental health in the context of online social networks.

-Currently I am pursuing a 5-course [Data Science Specialization](https://github.com/uo-datasci-specialization) focused on data visualization, functional programming, and machine learning.
+Currently, I am pursuing a 5-course [Data Science Specialization](https://github.com/uo-datasci-specialization) focused on data visualization, functional programming, and machine learning.